AdobeDocs/experience-manager-65.it-IT/help/sites-deploying/best-practices-for-queries-and-indexing.md

 #### Recupero preventivo dei risultati {#prefetching-results}

-A volte il contenuto o i requisiti intorno al componente non consentono l’uso di node traversal come metodo per recuperare i dati richiesti.
+Sometimes the content or the requirements around the component will not allow the use of node traversal as a method of retrieving the required data.
 In questi casi, è necessario eseguire le query necessarie prima di eseguire il rendering del componente in modo da garantire prestazioni ottimali per l’utente finale.

-Se i risultati richiesti per il componente possono essere calcolati al momento della creazione e non c’è alcuna aspettativa che il contenuto venga modificato, la query può essere eseguita quando l’autore applica le impostazioni nella finestra di dialogo.
+If the results that are required for the component can be calculated at the time that it is authored and there is no expectancy that the content will change, the query can be executed when the author applies settings in the dialog.

-Se i dati o il contenuto vengono modificati regolarmente, la query può essere eseguita su una pianificazione o tramite un listener per gli aggiornamenti dei dati sottostanti.
-Quindi, i risultati possono essere scritti in una posizione condivisa nell&#39;archivio.
+If the data or content will change regularly, the query can be executed on a schedule or via a listener for updates to the underlying data.
+Then, the results can be written to a shared location in the repository.
 Tutti i componenti che necessitano di questi dati possono quindi estrarre i valori da questo singolo nodo senza dover eseguire una query in fase di esecuzione.

 ## Ottimizzazione delle query {#query-optimization}